abcnews/odyssey/README.md

 After checking out this repo, you'll need to copy `.env.example` to `.env` and populate it (ask one of the authors for values to use).

-Odyssey also uses some internal ABC libraries, so you'll need to login following the [instructions](https://pl.abc-dev.net.au/docs/getting-started/aws/aws-login) in the PL documentation.

 ### Visual regression testing

 There are some e2e tests designed to be run against the live production output from Presentation Layer.
-These can be used to test for visual regressions **while developing** Odyssey and may also be useful for diagnosing **issues related to changes in Presentation Layer** that have affected Odyssey.
+These can be used to test for visual regressions **while developing** and may also be useful for diagnosing **issues related to changes in Presentation Layer** that have affected Odyssey.

 There are GitHub workflows that run tests for any pull requests to `main`.
 There is also a workflow for updating the 'expected' snapshots tests are compared against.

-Because Playwright visual tests [are not cross-OS compatible](https://www.tonyward.dev/articles/visual-regression-testing-disruption) the source of truth must always be the CI output.
+Playwright visual tests [are not cross-OS compatible](https://www.tonyward.dev/articles/visual-regression-testing-disruption), so running tests locally will not produce snapshots usable in the CI environment.
+Therefore the source of truth must always be the CI output.
 It's the responsibility of the developer making the PR to check, approve and update the 'expected' snapshots for visual changes.